nielsdekoeijer/ebpf-profiling/README.md

 Our design is a ringbuffer that contains events.
 Every event has a timestamp in it.
 Our `loader.cpp` attaches to each USDT in `/proc/`, and when it hits one of the probes an event fires.
+We pass a "sequence number" to the probe to track a "buffer" passing through a system consisting of multiple processes.
+The processes are "source", "processor" and "sink".
 We then print it, outlook looks as follows:

 ```bash